akhilgit19/PRIME10-DEVOPS/readme.txt

 12. create first admin user ----save and continue
 13. Create a pipeline jobs
     --click on new item---->pipeline---> pipelinescript from SCM--->GIT--->git repository url--->*/main -->scriptpath-Jenkinsfile

+optional:
+    click on pipelinesyntax
+    sample directive stages: Stages
+    click on add stage
+    name build
+    parallel stages
+    click on generate declarative directive
+    You will get the code

 14. Add the plugins Dashboard-->managejenkins-->plugins--> available plugins